keguar/append-only-storage/README.md

 * continue library operation;
 * now old layout index files are unnecessary since they are not included in index sequence; fragmented data stream files are unnecessary since no index file in use point to their content; delete unnecessary files in background while library functions in normal mode.

-Note: you can perform defragmentation on cold backup server in order to save hot producation servers disk usage for request processing.
+<b>Note:</b> you can perform defragmentation on cold backup server in order to save hot producation servers disk usage for request processing.

 Index file structure